picoservicess/intaniaOverflow/readme.md

 To get started with the IntaniaOverflow microservices, follow these steps:

 1. **Set up the environment:**
     Ensure you have Docker installed and configured on your machine.
-And find your own ```.env``` files for each services.
+And find your own ```.env``` at root directory.

 2. **Build and run the services:**
     ```sh